santi-jose/santi-jose/README.md

         Led team of 2 in charge of microcontroller system design and implementation of sensors
       </td>
       <td>
-        The purpose of this lab is to design a sequential circuit to program our Basys 3 board to play the game “Rainbow Road.”
+        The purpose of this lab was to design a sequential circuit to program our Basys 3 board to play the game “Rainbow Road.”
 The Basys board has a VGA output to enable a The objective of the game is to keep a car on the Rainbow Road.
 The road randomly generates at the top of the screen as the car drives up the road.
 The buttons btnL and btnR on the Basys board control the left and right steering